sid-bhargav/lhr-pyansys-setup/README.md

 We want to be able to create named selections without opening the Ansys Workbench GUI so that we can run simulations through `pyansys`.
 To do this, we need to do a few things.

-First, we need to make sure that Ansys and SOLIDWORKs can work together and produce/read CAD part files that have been formatted using the Named Selection Manager tool through the Ansys add-in.
-To do this we need to set up the Ansys add-in suite in SOLIDWORKS.
+First, we need to make sure that Ansys and SOLIDWORKS can work together and produce/read CAD part files that have been formatted using the Named Selection Manager tool through the Ansys add-in.

 In SOLIDWORKS go to, `Tools > Add-ins...` and make sure that `Ansys 2022 R2` is selected under `Other Add-ins`.